TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Enough back story, let's get into the details of the format.
 I was a little worried about how much I can say, since my [run in with Autodesk legal]({% link _posts/2023-12-18-legal-jeopardy.md %}) after my [Navisworks file formats]({{ nw_url }}) post.

 Fortunately, the Autodesk developer advocacy team have written extensively about the SVF format, including code samples for parsing the high level structure.
-Many of the assets use standard file formats, so you can work the rest out by looking at example models.
+Many of the assets use standard file formats or are self describing, so you can work the rest out by looking at example models.
 Everything I want to write about is public information, if you know where to look.

 I'm going to describe the format in terms of the set of files that an SVF converter writes out.
 If you use the developer tools in your browser, you can see the Autodesk viewer retrieving each of these files from the Model Derivative service.